 In a stunning move that shook the global banking industry, UBS announced on Sunday that it has agreed to buy its rival Credit Suisse for 3 billion Swiss francs ($3.2 billion) in an all-stock deal.
-The takeover, which was backed by the Swiss authorities, aims to prevent a collapse of Credit Suisse, which has been plagued by losses and scandals in recent years.
+The takeover, which was backed by the Swiss authorities, aims to prevent a collapse of Credit Suisse, which losses and scandals have plagued in recent years.

 Credit Suisse takeover: What led to the takeover?

 Credit Suisse has been struggling to recover from a series of setbacks that eroded its capital and reputation.
 In 2022, the bank reported a record loss of 7.3 billion Swiss francs ($7.9 billion) after taking massive writedowns on its exposure to Archegos Capital Management, a family office that imploded in March 2021 after failing to meet margin calls on its leveraged bets.